stefangary/ariane-packaging/Performance.md

 The transfer speed of the second test is a 50% increase over the first test with a smaller number of CPU.

+Note that in these data transfer tests, the hard drive of the VM was specified to be an SSD.
+Specifying a standard rotational drive adds about 5 minutes to the data transfer process.

 # Summary of software/data copy tests:

 + A node can be prepared from scratch in about 3 minutes.
-+ Input data can be copied over to a node in about 16 minutes.
++ Input data can be copied over to a node in about 16 minutes -> specify SSD!

 # Running a single instance - 1st attempt on a stand alone workstation